pb-go/pb-go/docs/client.md

 -p                Optional.
 Private share.
 Will using a random password for private share.
 -P <PASSWORD>     Optional.
 Private share with specificated password.
 -e <EXPIRE>       Optional.
 Set to 0 means burn-after-read.
 Default 24. (unit: hrs)

+If your setting is not allowed by server, the request will be rejected and the client will show you the server limitation.
+You may retrigger another valid upload request.
 ```

 When file is not given, `pb-cli` will read data from `stdin`, like as a pipe.